 Changes in motor control

-Like many other prescription medications, spironolactone generally shouldn’t be used with alcohol.
+Like many other prescription drugs, spironolactone should be used cautiously with alcohol, if at all.

-So, what about if you stop taking spironolactone?
 Assuming you’ve successfully dealt with your acne breakouts or prevented your pattern hair loss from becoming more severe, how long after taking spironolactone can you drink alcohol?
 It depends on a few things, including dosage.

-However, certain metabolites or spironolactone can last for significantly longer in your body, with some requiring 15 hours or longer to reach half of their initial concentration.
+However, certain metabolites in spironolactone can last significantly longer in your body, with some requiring 15 hours or longer to reach half their initial concentration.
 These metabolites can take three to four days to completely exit your body.

 Because of this, depending on your individual health status, you may need to wait several days before drinking alcohol or increasing your alcohol consumption after stopping spironolactone.

 It’s also important to talk to your healthcare provider before making any changes to your alcohol consumption, especially if you’re using other medications to treat acne, hair loss or other health issues.

 Start with small quantities of alcohol.
 If you’ve been taking spironolactone for a long time and moderating your alcohol consumption during treatment, you may have a lower tolerance for alcohol than before, so drink light until you get your sea legs back.

 Take it slow and steady.
-Avoid drinking alcohol too quickly.
-To slow down your alcohol consumption, try to make yourself have one non-alcohol drink, such as a glass of water, soda or fruit juice, between each serving of alcohol.
+Avoid drinking alcohol too quickly at first — no shots, no keg stands, no bar crawls.
+Try to make yourself have one non-alcoholic drink (like a glass of water, soda or fruit juice) between each serving of alcohol.

 Stop drinking alcohol if you notice any issues.
-We wish we could tell our younger selves this, too, but if you feel dizzy, lightheaded or as if you’re going to faint, stop drinking alcohol right away.
-If you’re in a bar or club, switch to soda or another non-alcoholic drink until you feel more comfortable.
+We wish we could tell our younger selves this, too, but if you feel dizzy, lightheaded or like you’re going to faint, stop drinking alcohol right away and switch to a non-alcoholic beverage.
+Try again another night.

-If you have an alcohol use disorder, tell your healthcare provider.
-Make sure to let your healthcare provider know if you’re alcohol dependent before using spironolactone, as this may affect your ability to use this medication safely.
+If you have an alcohol use disorder, tell your healthcare provider and ask for medical advice.
+Let your provider know if you’re alcohol-dependent before using spironolactone, as this may affect your ability to use this medication safely.

-You should also talk to your healthcare provider to check that drinking is okay, especially if you use other medications.
+Ask your healthcare provider if drinking any amount of alcohol is okay, especially if you use other medications.